 Along those lines, you might also want to have the inventory appraised.
 Inventory is a tangible asset for businesses, so you’ll want to know exactly what it’s worth before you buy.

-What kind of equipment and machinery does the business currently own?
+What kind of equipment and machinery does the established business for sale currently own?
 And what condition is it in?
 This includes both industrial machinery and office equipment.

 You’ll want to know what the business owned in the past, what the business currently owns, whether it’s owned or leased, and if there’s any outstanding debt backed by the equipment with equipment financing.

 You should ask for as many financial documents the business has to offer.
 Ask for financial statements, tax returns, sales records, all accounts receivables, and all accounts payable.

 Looking closely at the business’s financial information will give you a sense of any fluctuations in cash flow and the business’s overall earning power.
 This is a great point in time to bring in an accountant who’s familiar with the particular type of business you’re thinking about buying.